If you publish original work in a digital form, you can use technological protection measures to prevent unlawful uses of your material.

 If you feel that your use falls under one of the exceptions, you may request a workaround to the protection measures from the right holder.
 If they do not provide an effective workaround, you may issue a 'notice of complaint' to the Secretary of State.

-GOV.UK explains in details the technological protection measures complaints process.
+GOV.UK explains the technological protection measures complaints process.